evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 `/apps/samtools/0.1.19/samtools index Individual_1_sorted.bam`

+## Problem 3: Assessing coverage

+Samtools can provide information on the number of reads for each position of the reference sequence for which there are data.
+You can see this information by typing this:

+`/apps/samtools/0.1.19/samtools depth XXX_sorted.bam`

+Where `XXX` is the sampleid number.
+If you want to know the average depth across all sites, you could type this:

+`/apps/samtools/0.1.19/samtools depth XXX_sorted.bam | awk '{sum+=$3} END { print "Average = ",sum/NR}'`

+Here the vertical bar `|` is a "pipe" that sends the information from the command before it to the command after it.
+So the data you generated will be parsed with the unix `awk` command.
+This will add the values of the third column `$3` to a variable called `sum` and then at the end (`END`) print out the word `Average` followed by the quotient `sum/NR` where NR is the number of rows.

+Now it is your turn.
+Using the manual for [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please quantify how many reads mapped to yoru chromosome for each individual.

 ## OK, if this all went smoothly we are now ready to make some genotype calls.
 Please click [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/5_Automating_alignment_with_a_bash_script.md) to go to the next page.